niolabs/docs/docs/running-nio/README.md

 # Run nio

 The nio Platform facilitates the creation of distributed computing solutions across an almost unlimited array of platforms and devices.
-There are lots of ways to use it.
-We've outlined some of the most common implementations below.
+There are many ways to use it.
+We have outlined some of the most common implementations below.

 ---
 **Run nio**